-When a SME filing a blue tax return acquires certain facilities to improve productivity, a special depreciation of 30% in addition to regular depreciation or a 7% tax credit will be permitted.
+When a SME filing a blue tax return makes investments on certain facilities to improve productivity a special depreciation of 30% in addition to regular depreciation or a 7% tax credit will be permitted.
 The credit is capped at 20% of a company's corporation tax liability.